Block2Block/CheeseBot/README.md

 **A:** Unfortunately, due the the nature of YouTube updates, this often breaks youtube-dl, the library that is used to download the songs.
 In the case that this should happen, I should normally be able to update the bot relatively quickly.
 If this takes too long, simply do `npm install ytdl-core@latest`, which should install the latest version of the JavaScript wrapper for youtube-dl.

+>**Q:** Help!
+The bot stopped working after I updated it from GitHub!

+**A:** If I have updated dependencies in a specific update, it can sometimes mean that you need to re-install the dependencies to bring them up to date.
+In order to do this, just run `npm install` again and it will update all dependencies for you.

 >**Q:** My question isn't listed here!

 **A:** Join the Cult of Cheese Discord (linked above) and tag me (@Block2Block#0001).
 I will be much more responsive on there.